There are similarities to all three, but a few telltale signs can help you tell them apart.

-If you are coughing up thick or dark mucus or you have a fever, you may have a bacterial infection.
-Seek care from your health care provider.
-Also, call your health care provider if your cough doesn't improve after a few weeks.
+If you cough up thick or dark mucus or you get a fever, you may have an infection with a bacteria.
+See your doctor to find out how to treat it.
+Also see them if your cough doesn't get better after a few weeks.

 Is It Allergies Instead of a Cold?

 Allergies are caused by an overactive immune system, your defense against germs.
 Your body overreacts to things like dust or pollen.
 It then releases chemicals like histamine.
 This causes the passageways in your nose to swell, leading to a runny nose, coughing, and sneezing.